zerodha/dotnetkiteconnect/README.md

 Kite Connect is a set of REST-like APIs that expose many capabilities required to build a complete investment and trading platform.
 Execute orders in real time, manage user portfolio, stream live market data (WebSockets), and more, with the simple HTTP API collection.

-[Zerodha Technologies](http://zerodha.com) &copy; 2018.
+[Zerodha Technology Pvt.
+Ltd.](http://zerodha.com) &copy; 2018.
 Licensed under the MIT License.

 ## Requirements